cpanel/elevate/docs-website-src/content/getting-started.md

 We recommend that you verify and update the software on your server **before** you start the ELevate process.

 * Update your server's packages with your package manager.
 You can use one of the following commands to update the packages:
-  * RedHat-based servers: `yum update`
+  * Red Hat®-based servers: `yum update`
   * Ubuntu-based servers: `apt upgrade`
 * Ensure that you're using the latest stable version of cPanel & WHM that is available for your current OS:
   * CentOS 7 support is only available on cPanel & WHM version 110.
-  * Ubuntu 20.04 support is only available cPanel & WHM version 118.
+  * Ubuntu 20.04 support is only available on cPanel & WHM version 118.
 * Make certain that you're using a version of MySQL/MariaDB that is compatible with your target distribution.

 We also recommend that you [download the ELevate script](#download-the-elevate-cpanel-script) and [run the pre-checks](#run-pre-upgrade-checks).
 This will ensure that you don't have any [blockers](https://cpanel.github.io/elevate/blockers/) that will prevent an upgrade.